 Zimar isn't concerned about oversaturation.
 He says the breweries can piggyback off each other, just as the wineries do.

-Page 2 of 2 - Peggy Coleman, president of the Steuben County Conference and Visitors Bureau - agrees.
+Peggy Coleman, president of the Steuben County Conference and Visitors Bureau - agrees.

 "I think the beer movement in the Finger Lakes as a whole - and we're very fortunate that here in Steuben County we are expanding as well - is really growing and it's finally starting to get recognition," Coleman said.
 "I believe that our new breweries and the Finger Lakes Beer Trail are definitely attracting those beer drinkers, those folks who are really interested in craft beers."